coniferconifer/ESP32-A2DP-VUmeter/README.md

 GPIO2 (Left) and GPIO4 (Right) can be used for VU LEDs , each pull downed by appropriate current limiting resisters.
 Noise is added to these VU LEDs.

+Meta information is printed on tera term. (need to git clone the latest ESP32-A2DP )

 Output example
 <pre>
 Ex.